tracyqwerty/cpp_knowledge_sharing/docs/noexept.md

 # `noexept`

-The `noexcept` keyword is a part of the function declaration in C++ which tells the compiler that the function does not throw any exceptions.
+The `noexcept` keyword is a part of the function declaration in C++ which **tells the compiler that the function does not throw any exceptions**.
 This information can be used by the compiler to optimize the code.

 Here are some points to remember about `noexcept`: